-No. Measures Required actions (What) Players (Who) Methodology, tools and the CCNR's possible contribution and calendar (when available) (How and when) F1 Examination of European funding and financing instrument to support the inland navigation energy transition Design, evaluate and implement a European funding and financing instrument EU, European Investment Bank (EIB), CCNR, national banks, EBU, ESO CCNR study published in 2021 Cooperation CCNR and EU to implement flagship 8 of NAIADES III, to be developed within PLATINA3 Timeline PLATINA3: report in 2022 The CCNR work programme 2022-2023 includes the evaluation and implementation of the proposals identified by the above- mentioned study (task ECO-22-3).
-F2 EU Taxonomy - establishment of an EU classification system for sustainable activities Take better account of inland navigation and its specific characteristics in the taxonomy regulations and related delegated acts EU Contribution and proposal in the context of the taxonomy regulation F3 Stimulate research and innovation projects Support to pilot projects contributing to improving knowledge and experience as to zero-emission technologies in the inland navigation sector EU, River Commissions, EBU, ESO, research institutes Contribution and participation in key R&D forums and initiatives relevant to the inland waterway transport sector
+No. Measure Nature of Measure Required actions Players Methodology, tools and the CCNR's possible contribution and calendar (when available) (What) (Who) (How and when) F1 Examination of European funding and financing instrument to support the inland navigation energy transition Financial Support Design, evaluate and implement a European funding and financing instrument EU, European Investment Bank (EIB), CCNR, national banks, EBU, ESO CCNR study published in 2021, Cooperation CCNR and EU to implement flagship 8 of NAIADES III, to be developed within PLATINA3 Timeline PLATINA3: report in 2022 The CCNR work programme 2022- 2023 includes the evaluation and implementation of the proposals identified by the above-mentioned study. (task ECO-22-3) F2 EU Taxonomy - establishment of an EU classification system for sustainable activities Financial Support Take better account of inland navigation and its specific characteristics in the taxonomy regulations and related delegated acts EU Contribution and proposal in the context of the taxonomy regulation F3 Stimulate research and innovation projects Financial support Support to pilot projects contributing to improving knowledge and experience as to zero- emission technologies in the inland navigation sector EU, River Commissions, EBU, ESO, research institutes Contribution and participation in key R&D forums and initiatives relevant to the inland waterway transport sector